krynju/AVLTrees.jl/README.md

 ## Benchmark

-An overview of performance is shown in the table.
+An overview of performance is shown below.
 Times are shown for an average of 1000 operations made at N elements in the structure.

+### Table

 | N    | insert [us]    | delete [us] | lookup [us] |
 | :------------- | :------------- | :-------| :---- |